 When comparing PuTTY vs z/Scope Terminal Emulator, the Slant community recommends PuTTY for most people.
 In the question“What are the best terminal emulators for Windows?”
-PuTTY is ranked 9th while z/Scope Terminal Emulator is ranked 15th.
+PuTTY is ranked 8th while z/Scope Terminal Emulator is ranked 14th.
+The most important reason people chose PuTTY is:

 Ranked in these QuestionsQuestion Ranking